simonelnahas/simonelnahas.com/posts/why-clojure.md

 Embarking on this journey I took time to think and consult people that were already successful.
-I wanted to make a decision on what tools I needed to pack so to increase our chances of success and even give us a competitive advantage.
+I wanted to decide on what tools I needed to pack so to increase our chances of success and even give us a competitive advantage.
 More concretely I had to choose our tech stack.

-The programming language is arguably one of the most important aspects of the tech stack, since it is probably also the hardest one to change later on.
-I have used a lot of different programming languages (Java, Python, R, Swift, VHDL, C#, F#, OCaml, ReasonML, Prolog, C, C++, JavaScript, TypeScript) and I even implemented the compiler for a new security oriented language.
+The programming language is arguably one of the most important aspects of the tech stack since it is probably also the hardest one to change later on.
+I have used a lot of different programming languages (Java, Python, R, Swift, VHDL, C#, F#, OCaml, ReasonML, Prolog, C, C++, JavaScript, TypeScript) and I even implemented the compiler for a new security-oriented language.
 So what convinced me that Clojure was superior?
 And why did I choose to use it for my startup?